moos/wordpos/README.md

 #### isAdjective(word, callback)
 #### isAdverb(word, callback)

 Determine if `word` is a particular POS.  `callback(result, word)` receives true/false as first argument and the looked-up word as the second argument.
+The resolved Promise receives true/false.

 Examples: